BrianRagazzi/sampleapps-k8s/vSAN-PerfMon/readme.md

 * https://flings.vmware.com/vsan-performance-monitor

+## telegraf.conf
+The sample includes collection points for vSphere in addition to just vSAN

 ## Prereqs
 * Create a StorageClass in the cluster
 * Update the storageClassName value in the 'deploy-vsanpm.yaml' file to match your sc name